nais/naisplater/README.md

 # how it works

-It processes a directory of go template files using a directory with yaml files as input
+It processes a directory of go template files using a directory with yaml files as input, with the possibility to override both template files and variables for different environments.

 ```
 $ ./naisplater --help